 Another dimension is added to the story by Clem’s repeated attempts to write a letter to her best friend as she tries to explain herself.
 (Not to mention a totally realistic, unobtrusive integration of social networks.)
 I tend to be extremely skeptical of reconciliation plots because they seem simplified and idealistic but it works in this one.
 Unbreak My Heart features one of the only reconciliation plots that felt not only legitimate but necessary.
 I’m absolutely rooting for Clem and her best friend.

 As the title might suggest, there is some romance and a whole lot of flirting but what I most enjoyed about this story is the romantic parts are very secondary to Clem’s own understanding of what she has done and what she wants to happen next.
 Filled with idyllic sailing scenes, lots of humor, and some very wise ruminations on what friendship really means, Unbreak My Heart is a surprising, enchanting story about fresh starts and healing.

-Possible Pairings: The Best Night of Your (Pathetic) Life by Tara Altebrando, Something Like Fate by Susane Colasanti, How to Love by Katie Cotugno, Just One Day by Gayle Forman, The Key to the Golden Firebird by Maureen Johnson, After the Kiss by Terra Elan McVoy, The Unwritten Rule by Elizabeth Scott
+Possible Pairings: The Best Night of Your (Pathetic) Life by Tara Altebrando, Something Like Fate by Susane Colasanti, How to Love by Katie Cotugno, Just One Day by Gayle Forman, The Key to the Golden Firebird by Maureen Johnson, After the Kiss by Terra Elan McVoy, We Are the Goldens by Dana Reinhardt, The Unwritten Rule by Elizabeth Scott

 Exclusive Bonus Content: It just occurred to me you never see books like this where two guy friends get into similar problems over one girl.
 Like “Jessee’s Girl” but a YA book.
 A nice, simple, relationship dilemma from a guy’s point of view.
 I want to see that book.